suds123/index-oracle-to-solr/README.md

 ![Integral Layer](images/integral.png)

-# Product feature comparisons
-This table shows high level requirement for the product.
+# Initial selection
 With what we are after it's unlikely a single product can satisfy all requirements, so it's likely there will be trade-offs therefore we have widen the scope to include a variety of data technologies.
+The criteria for initial selection was product literature, white-papers, product specifications, and external agency ranking (Forrester and DB-Engines).
+This table shows high level requirement-features and if the product meets it.

 |Product|In-Memory|Disk |Sec Index |Columnar|Text Search|Scales|HA|XDCR| Lang.|Release|